 2. Design Meetings

-Design meetings (both internal and external) with a customer or prospect may also qualify as R&D activities eligible for R&D tax credits.
-As a general rule, "design" is comprised of three elements known as FFF: form, fit, and function.
+Design meetings (both internal and external) with a customer or prospect may also qualify as R&D activities that are eligible for R&D tax credits.
+As a general rule, "design" consists of three elements known as FFF: form, fit, and function.
 To qualify for R&D tax credits, each “F” must be discussed.

 - Form — The shape, size, dimensions, mass, weight and other parameters that uniquely distinguish a part or product.
 For example, you might describe a screw's form as “Self-Tapping Sheet Metal Screw #8 x 1/2 Hex Head.”